Night Beat (1947 film)

 Night Beat is a 1947 British Brit noir crime thriller drama film directed by Harold Huth and starring Anne Crawford, Maxwell Reed, Ronald Howard, Hector Ross, Christine Norden and Sid James.
 It was written by Guy Morgan and T. J. Morrison.

 Sky Movies described the film as a "British thriller that examines a challenging issue of its times: the problems encountered by servicemen when trying to adjust to civilian life."

 Plot

-Following the Second World War, the two comrades go their separate ways; one joins the Metropolitan Police while the other begins a police career but becomes a racketeer in post-war London.
+Following the Second World War, two former soldiers who are friends go their separate ways; one joins the Metropolitan Police while the other becomes a racketeer in post-war London.